Fairleigh Dickinson faces Stonehill in NEC Championship game

 Teaneck, New Jersey; Sunday, 12 p.m.
 EDT

 The Knights are 18-0 against NEC opponents and 10-3 in non-conference play.
-Fairleigh Dickinson is 20-3 in games decided by at least 10 points.
+Fairleigh Dickinson is 20-3 in games decided by 10 or more points.

-The Skyhawks are 13-5 against NEC opponents.
-Stonehill is 8-1 when it turns the ball over less than its opponents and averages 15.8 turnovers per game.
+The Skyhawks’ record in NEC action is 13-5.
+Stonehill ranks second in the NEC giving up 65.5 points while holding opponents to 41.4% shooting.

 The teams meet for the third time this season.
 The Knights won 74-57 in the last matchup on Feb.
 27. Ava Renninger led the Knights with 18 points, and Megan Sias led the Skyhawks with 17 points.

-TOP PERFORMERS: Teneisia Brown is scoring 14.4 points per game and averaging 9.9 rebounds for the Knights.
-Lilly Parke is averaging 2.4 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Renninger averages 1.9 made 3-pointers per game for the Knights, scoring 14.0 points while shooting 34.9% from beyond the arc.
+Teneisia Brown is shooting 54.1% and averaging 17.4 points over the last 10 games.

-Kylie Swider is averaging 12.9 points and 8.9 rebounds for the Skyhawks.
-Sharn Hayward is averaging 3.4 made 3-pointers over the last 10 games.
+Sharn Hayward is averaging 16.4 points for the Skyhawks.
+Brooke Paquette is averaging 1.4 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Knights: 10-0, averaging 70.2 points, 35.0 rebounds, 15.4 assists, 7.6 steals and 1.5 blocks per game while shooting 43.2% from the field.
 Their opponents have averaged 49.1 points per game.